-- Download the Protecting Your Deposits brochure (English PDF, 323 KB)
+- Download Protecting Your Deposits brochure (English) (PDF, 388 KB)

-- Download the Protecting Your Deposits brochure (French PDF, 51 KB)
+- Download Protecting Your Deposits brochure (French) (PDF, 631 KB)

 CDIC requires members to provide the abbreviated brochure to depositors at the same time and in the same manner as the account opening documents.

-CDIC member institutions are required to display information about CDIC membership and deposit protection in their physical place(s) of business and on their electronic business site(s).
-For further information and definitions, please consult the Deposit Insurance Information By-Law Information Bulletin (PDF, 355 KB).
+CDIC member institutions are required to display information about CDIC membership and deposit protection at their physical place(s) of business.
+For further information, please consult the Deposit Insurance Information By-Law Information Bulletin (PDF, 408 KB).

 This is what the membership sign looks like: